This story was updated on 5/9/17 at 2:50 p.m.

 Kao, an English major, said she has discovered numerous lessons in leadership at Mount Holyoke.

 “I have learned to be imaginative about my leadership, to welcome it when opportunities come along in unexpected places,” Kao said.
 “And how leadership rewards long-term commitment.
 I often didn’t really know I was a leader until I had finished an experience as a leader.”

 As president of the Student Government Association, Marwa Mikati ’17 gave the Maurice l.
 Rabbino Award to Lan Ha ’17 for her contributions as co-chair and treasurer of the SGA’s ways and means committee, saying, “She has been an amazing team player this entire year.”

 Mikati received her own award, the Helen Warren Smith Class of 1908 Award, for outstanding service to the College community.

-“Marwa does everything with the Mount Holyoke community in mind,” said Alicia Erwin, Assistant Dean of Students and Director of Student Programs, whose office oversaw this year’s awards.
+“Marwa does everything with the Mount Holyoke community in mind,” said Alicia Erwin, Assistant Dean of Students and Director of Student Involvement, whose office oversaw this year’s awards.
 “In all of her work I can see her passion for helping this campus, especially in her continuous push to improve students’ college experience here.
 I love and admire her drive and her energy.
 This woman is amazing!”